When a new baby is welcomed into a home, she comes with all sorts of extras: a new bed, toys of all sizes, clothes and even transportation!

 Aside from being light, easy to maneuver, and featuring a nimble design, this stroller has lots of great features.

 First of all, it folds up with one hand, and is super compact and self-standing when folded.
+For folks who live in a small apartment, this is definitely a bonus.

-It's got an extra-large canopy that will protect your child from the elements, but it has a peek-a-boo window so you can keep an eye on your little one.
+It's got an extra-large canopy that will protect your child from the elements, but it also has a peek-a-boo window so you can keep an eye on your little one.

 For the price, you don't get a ton of bells and whistles, but if you're looking for something simple, inexpensive, reliable and easy to get around with, the Kolcraft Cloud is your stroller.